ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 If we put 0V on the relay, the circuit remains open, when we put 3.3V on it, the circuit gets closed and thus starting our alarm-light.

 #### WebScraper
-Our spring backend is running a schedulerthat is configured to run a service every hour that checks the website of KAA Gent for the up to date fixtures of the games.
+Our spring backend is running a scheduler that is configured to run a service every hour that checks the website of KAA Gent for the up to date fixtures of the games.
 The approach I took for scraping the website, is by using X-Path with a library called [htmlunit](https://https://htmlunit.sourceforge.io/).
 In our application we fetch every game from the website, filter them on home games, attach alerts and save those games to our H2-database using spring data.